rubys/bootstrap/bylaws.md

 - b) The material facts as to his or her relationship or interest and as to the contract or transaction are disclosed or are known to the Voting Members entitled to vote thereon, and the contract or transaction is specifically approved in good faith by vote of the Voting Members; or
-- c) The contract or transaction is fair as to the Foundation as of the time it is authorized, approved or ratified, by the Board, a Board Committee, or the Voting Members.
+- c) The contract or transaction is fair as to the $FOUNDATION as of the time it is authorized, approved or ratified, by the Board, a Board Committee, or the Voting Members.
 Common or interested Directors may be counted in determining the presence of a quorum at a meeting of the Board or Board Committee that authorizes the contract or transaction.